psrearick/customer-dashboard/docs/getting-started.md

 ### Start with Traditional Stack

-The traditional stack (Nginx + PHP-FPM) is the most common and stable configuration:
+The traditional stack (Nginx + PHP-FPM + Node.js) is the most common and stable configuration:

 ```bash
 # Start traditional stack in background mode